augustgw/early-exit-transformer/README.md

 # Early-Exit Transformer model for ASR/SLU

-Transformer model [(Vaswani et al., 2017)](https://arxiv.org/abs/1706.03762) implementation adapted from [Hyunwoong Ko](https://github.com/hyunwoongko/transformer) by Daniele Falavigna
+Transformer model [(Vaswani et al., 2017)](https://arxiv.org/abs/1706.03762) PyTorch implementation adapted from [Hyunwoong Ko](https://github.com/hyunwoongko/transformer) by Daniele Falavigna for Automatic Speech Recognition (ASR) and Spoken Language Understanding (SLU) tasks.
+We are investigating the use of early-exit mechanisms to improve model efficiency on these tasks.

 <!-- # Transformer